Europe·Greece·Updated May 3, 2026

 What scams target tourists in Ios?

-The most frequently reported tourist scams in Ios are Drink Spiking in Chora Bars, Cliffside Path Accident Risk Exploitation, Taxi Overcharging from the Port, with 2 classified as high severity.
+The most frequently reported tourist scams in Ios are ATM Skimming at Chora Cash Machines, Drink Spiking in Chora Bars, Cliffside Path Accident Risk Exploitation, with 3 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
 Similar patterns are also documented in Hamburg and Marseille.

 Are taxis safe in Ios?